keybase/homebrew-beta/GUIDE.md

 In the `keybase/client` repository, draft a new release.
 Select the correct/matching tag version from the drop down.
 Update the release title (you can use the version `v1.2.3-400`) and description should include changes from the previous release.
 Then upload the `kbstage-1.2.3-400.yosemite.bottle.tar.gz` file, mark pre-release and hit Publish.

-Commit and push the changes.
-After pushing, update your tap: `brew update`.

 Then try testing the bottle by uninstalling and re-installing.

 ### Environments